sww1235/gene-home-automation/RPi-Process.md

 Log into the AWS console and select `Lambda` from the services drop down menu at the top right.

-When the next page loads, click `Create a Lambda Function`.
-When prompted, use the blueprint for Node.js 4.3 and the `blank function` as you will be using the code I provide.
+When the next page loads, click `Get Started Now ` then click `Create a Lambda Function`.
+When prompted, select the Node.js 4.3 runtime and the `blank function` as you will be using the code I provide.
 Click next

 The next screen will want you to configure a trigger.
 Click the dashed box on the left and select `Alexa Skills Set`, NOT `Alexa Smart Home`.
 Click next